HsiangHung/Machine_Learning_Note/Regression/README.md

 [Quroa: What is the difference between R-squared and Adjusted R-squared?]: https://www.quora.com/What-is-the-difference-between-R-squared-and-Adjusted-R-squared
 [[Quora: What is the difference between R-squared and Adjusted R-squared?]
 Quora: What is the difference between R-squared and Adjusted R-squared?](https://www.quora.com/What-is-the-difference-between-R-squared-and-Adjusted-R-squared)

+[How to detect and deal with Multicollinearity]: https://towardsdatascience.com/how-to-detect-and-deal-with-multicollinearity-9e02b18695f1
+[[Sushmitha Pulagam] How to detect and deal with Multicollinearity](https://towardsdatascience.com/how-to-detect-and-deal-with-multicollinearity-9e02b18695f1)